-- Cyber bullies can lose their cell phone or online accounts.
+- Bullies can lose their cell phone or online accounts.

-- Cyber bullies and their parents may face legal and criminal charges.
+- Bullies and their parents may face legal and criminal charges.

 - If a cyber bullying activity is sexual in nature or involved sexting, the results can include the bully being registered as a sex offender.